smudge/decks/railsconf-2022/slides.md

 ## Observation No. 1

 <!--
-And thinking back to that iceberg of demoability, we had already made our first big observation, which is that...
+And thinking back to that iceberg of demoability, we had already made our first big observation, right beneath the surface, which is that...
 -->

 ---